alxedelweiss/modelyst-sample-form/README.md

 ❖ Validations on every field, covering types and logic, along with error feedback indicating the problem

-❖ Submission function that prevents POST-ing of invalid or incomplete data
+❖ Form submission function that prevents POST-ing of invalid or incomplete data

 ❖ Light/Dark theme switch